strange-type/DanielFridgren/src/content/work/baxter.md

 autoplay: "any"
 ---

-At Baxter, I worked on the interaction model for a next-generation dialysis machine, collaborating closely with clinical experts to define how the device should behave in real treatment scenarios.
-The work unfolded through a series of exploratory prototypes: three intentionally different interpretations of how critical information, system status, user actions, and alarms could coexist in a high-stakes clinical environment without competing for attention.

-My responsibility spanned ideation, UX, and UI design.
-Early in the project, much of the effort focused on understanding the workflow of dialysis from a clinician’s perspective—how they navigate setup and priming, troubleshooting, monitoring, and end-of-treatment routines, often while handling multiple patients or responding to unexpected events.
-These observations informed the core interaction principles: clarity under pressure, predictable system behavior, and the ability to surface urgent information instantly without obscuring essential context.
+In a clinical environment, confusion is expensive.

+Dialysis treatment requires clinicians to monitor complex processes, respond to alarms and maintain awareness of machine state over extended periods of time.
+The interface is not simply a control panel.
+It is part of the safety system itself.

+Rather than moving directly toward a solution, we explored the problem through three deliberately different interactive prototypes.
+Each represented a distinct interpretation of how information, alarms and user actions should be organised within the system.

+The challenge helping clinicians maintain situational awareness while moving between routine tasks and unexpected events.
+The resulting design centred on clarity under pressure, predictable behaviour and the ability to distinguish what required immediate action from what could safely wait.

+Rather than converging on a solution too early, we explored multiple interpretations of the problem.

-Prototyping became the main vehicle for exploration and alignment.
-We built and tested interactive scenarios to evaluate how different layouts, interaction patterns, and alarm hierarchies affected clinicians’ ability to understand machine state at a glance.
-Each prototype took a distinct stance: one prioritized visual hierarchy and spatial grouping, another emphasized temporal sequencing and guided actions.
-The third explored adaptive interfaces that shifted according to treatment phase.
-This divergence helped us identify which design principles consistently improved safety and operator confidence.
+One prototype prioritised visual hierarchy and spatial grouping.
+Another emphasised temporal sequencing and guided actions.
+A third explored interfaces that adapted to the current treatment phase.
+These early prototypes provided a way understand which interaction principles helped clinicians build and maintain an accurate mental model of the machine's state.

-The project gave me practical insight into the cognitive demands, time pressure, and regulatory constraints that define interaction design in acute-care environments.
-It sharpened my ability to design for clarity in highly technical contexts, where the cost of confusion is high and the interface is a critical part of clinical safety.
+Also, in safety-critical environments too many alerts can be problematic.
+Part of the design effort focused on understanding how urgency, visibility and timing could be balanced so that important signals stood out without overwhelming the clinician.

+In many digital products, friction is an inconvenience, but in clinical environments confusion can become a real safety issue.
+For me, this project reinforced the importance of understanding cognition, attention and decision-making in situations where the stakes are high.